 Tracing data lineage in real-time is a surprisingly hard problem.
 Most pipelines are built using a heterogeneous collection of tools from multiple suppliers.
 Real-time data lineage systems can’t learn the full truth by studying datasets and queries after the fact, they need to observe jobs as they run.
 Does that mean you have to rebuild your entire pipeline?
 Let’s hope not, because we all know that isn’t going to happen.
 Even if you wanted to, it’s just not practical.
 There needs to be a way to collect real-time lineage metadata from existing pipelines.

 Solving this doesn’t require complicated technology, although there are certainly some very interesting challenges involved.
 The only magic is the commoditization of lineage metadata collection through creation of an open standard, OpenLineage.
 The number of data solution vendors supporting OpenLineage is growing.
 You can learn more in this introduction post.

 Collecting lineage metadata (with OpenLineage!) is just the beginning.
 Real-time data lineage unlocks new possibilities in operations, data quality, governance, and more.
-To see some of the things that can be done, request an invite to the Datakin beta.
+To see some of the things that can be done, sign up for Datakin today.